 Provision TN-URI mappings from the Registry into their internal routing servers.
 If the routing server is accessed via a SIP query, the SIP URI may be directly populated.
 If the routing server is accessed via an ENUM query, the SIP URI is encapsulated into a NAPTR record.

 This provisioning process is illustrated in Figure 1 below.
-The Figure shows the registry instantiated in the NPAC but alternate registry implementations (using different provisioning mechanisms than the SOA/LSMS) are possible.

 Figure 1